udesly-adapter/university/docs/shopify/01 - Getting Started/01 - index.md

 ---
 title: Introduction
-description: Intro to the Udesly Adapter
+description: Intro to the Udesly App

 ---

-The **Udesly Adapter** is a web app that allows you to *adapt* your Webflow theme in order to be used with different CMSes.
+The **Udesly App** is a web app that allows you to *adapt* your Webflow theme in order to be used with different CMSes.

-## Why the Adapter?
+## Why?

-Why you should use the *Adapter* in first case? 🤔
+Why you should use the *Udesly App* in first case? 🤔

 Webflow, it's an amazing design tool! 🎨 And we wanted to use Webflow everyday and in every kind of projects!

 Every tool has it's own *pros*, *cons* and *best use cases*, but we didn't want to give up on Webflow at least as design tool when our customers needed a different CMS or needed to cover functionalities not yet available.

-That's why we built up the **Adapter**, to use Webflow **always**...
+That's why we built up the **App**, to use Webflow **always**...
 And also to not bother up our devs with boring task like *writing html markup*...

 It's just a way to mix up different tools and get the best of all worlds! ✨